MaxHalford/maxhalford.github.io/content/blog/garment-parsing-gpt3.md

 You'll have heard of GPT-3 if you haven't been hiding under a rock.
 I've recently been impressed by Nat Friedman [teaching](https://twitter.com/natfriedman/status/1575631194032549888) GPT-3 to use a browser, and SeekWell [generating](https://blog.seekwell.io/gpt3) SQL queries from free-text.
 I think the most exciting usecases are yet to come.
 But GPT-3 has a good chance of changing the way we approach mundane tasks at work.

 I wrote an [article](/blog/carbonfact-nlp-open-problem) a couple of months ago about a boring task I have to do at work.
 I got a few interesting suggestions by email.
+Raphaël suggested a [question-answering](https://huggingface.co/tasks/question-answering) model [here](https://raphaelsty.github.io/blog/qa/).
 I've slowly become convinced that GPT-3 might be the perfect tool for the job.
 It's cold and miserable where I am, so I thought it would be opportune to take GPT-3 for a spin 🧙

 This thing I have to do at work is convert human inputs like this: